adritasharma/Chatbot_AWS_LEX/README.md

 # Chatbot_AWS_LEX

 A Basic chatbot using AWS Lex Service.
-This demo bot provides address for a given pincode that is provided by the user on the chat/
+This demo bot provides address for a given pincode that is provided by the user on the chat.

 ### Terminologies